-The kiwifruit industry in New Zealand is youthful in comparison to many other primary industries.
+New Zealand's kiwifruit industry is vouthful in comparison to many other primary industries.
 Its real commercial beginnings sit in the 1960s.
 The first industry body, the Kiwifruit Export Promotion Committee, was formed in 1970.
 This led to the New Zealand Kiwifruit Authority (NZKA), which was established in October 1977.

-The structure of NZKA was very different to what exists today with its role being to license exporters, such as Turners and Growers, the New Zealand Fruitgrowers' Federation and Auckland Export and at its peak had up to seven exporters licensed.
+The structure of NZKA was very different to what exists today with its role being to license exporters, such as Turners and Growers, the New Zealand Fruitgrowers' Federation and Auckland Export.
+At its peak the NZKA had up to seven exporters licensed.